matter-labs/zksync-web-era-docs/docs/zk-stack/components/zkEVM/vm-specification/vm-primer.md

 - Return: a normal way of returning to the caller when no errors occurred.
 The instruction is `ret`.
 - Revert: a recoverable error happened.
 Unspent gas is returned to the caller, which will execute the exception handler.
   The instruction is `revert`.
 - Panic: an irrecoverable error happened.
-Same as revert, but unspent gas is burned.
+Same as revert, but `LT` flag is set.
 The instruction is `ret.panic`.

 ### Near calls